Logo

 On 6 June 2022, after a vote of no confidence in the leadership of Boris Johnson was called, Brendan Clarke-Smith announced that he would be supporting the Prime Minister, describing the vote as "one of the most ridiculous acts of self-harm I have witnessed in a long time".

-Brendan Clarke-Smith briefly served as a Parliamentary Under Secretary of State at the Department for Education between 8 July and 7 September 2022.
+Brendan Clarke-Smith briefly served as Parliamentary Private Secretary to the Minister without Portfolio and Minister of State from 11 February 2022 to 8 July 2022 and as Parliamentary Under Secretary of State at the Department for Education between 8 July and 7 September 2022.

-In February 2023, Brendan Clarke-Smith was part of a delegation of UK Parliamentarians consisting of several MPs and members of the House of Lords who visited Northern Cyprus and controversially met with the Turkish Republic of Northern Cyprus Government.
+In February 2023, Brendan Clarke-Smith was part of a delegation of UK Parliamentarians consisting of several MPs and members of the House of Lords who visited Northern Cyprus and met with the Turkish Republic of Northern Cyprus government.